wesleylcai/public_notebook/statistical_learning.md

 3. Build a tree with column variables to predict residuals
     1. f more than 1 variable per leaf, calculate average of variables
     2. At this point, the tree is overfit; low bias but high variance.
-    3. Apply learning rate to scale contribution of new tree (0, 1)
+    3. Apply learning rate to scale contribution of new tree (0, 1).
+Usually 0.1.
 4. Create new pseudo-residuals with the newly built tree
 5. Build another tree with the newly predicted pseudo-residuals
+6. Now combine new tree with the old tree to create new pseudo-residuals
+    1. Average weight + (0.1)*Tree1 + (0.1)*Tree2
+7. Keep making trees until reach maximum specified or adding additional trees does not significantly reduce pseudo-residuals.

+Regression model details

+1. Loss function
+    1. Required for gradient boost
+    2. Most commonly 0.5*(Observed - Predicted)^2

 ## Elements of Statistical Learning